The Common Good: what does it mean for families, for society and for government?

 - Chair: Ruth Kelly, Non Executive Board Member at Council for the Economy, Vatican and Visiting Professor at St Mary’s University, Twickenham

 EVENT 2: The common good: what does it mean for the family?
-This took place on 13 July 2021, 6.30pm-8pm, online.
+This took place on 13 July 2021.
 Video available below.

 - Edward Hadas, Research Fellow at Blackfriars, Oxford working on Moral Economics and Finance and Catholic Social Teaching, and freelance journalist writing on financial and economic topics for Reuters Breakingviews [download his opening remarks]